rishitsaiya/CS314-OS-Lab/Endsems/180010027/README.txt

 g++ master-worker.c -lpthread
 ```

-Note: This hasn't changed the fact that all the test cases are passed and Synchronization Primitives are correctly implemented.
+Note: With the help of bits library, all the test cases are passed and Synchronization Primitives are correctly implemented.